jenkinsci/defensics-plugin/README.md

 2. Restart Jenkins.

 ## Release notes

+### Version 2023.9.0
+- Download report and optionally result-package also in the following cases:
+  1) run was terminated with ERROR/FATAL state, 2) run was interrupted.
+Previously report and result-package were downloaded only when all planned test cases were run.
+- Plugin dependencies and core libraries are updated.
+Now the oldest supported Jenkins version is 2.375.4 which requires Java 11.
+- The used HTTP client was changed from OkHttp to Java 11 to fix the CVE-2023-3635 vulnerability and to reduce dependencies.
+- This plugin version requires Defensics 2023.6.0 or newer.

 ### Version 2022.12.0
 - Update plugin to match Defensics 2022.12 API changes.
 This plugin version